-- 226-13 HRS: (B) To achieve the land, air and water quality objectives, it shall be the policy of this State to: - (6) Encourage design and construction practices that enhance the physical qualities of Hawai'i's communities. - (7) Encourage urban developments in close proximity to existing services and facilities.
+226-13 HRS: (B) To achieve the land, air and water quality objectives, it shall be the policy of this State to:

+(6) Encourage design and construction practices that enhance the physical qualities of Hawaii's communities.

+(7) Encourage urban developments in close proximity to existing services and facilities.

-Kīhei High School will be located in close proximity to available services and facilities in Kīhei and will provide a high school for Kīhei students who currently commute to Central Maui.
-Kīhei High School's design will incorporate open spaces and landscaping throughout the campus to foster an appreciation of Hawai'i's environmental resources.
+Kihei High School will be located in close proximity to available services and facilities in Kihei and will provide a high school for Kihei students who currently commute to throughout the campus to foster an appreciation of Hawaii's environmental resources.